Top 5 museums in Helsinki

 HAM showcases contemporary and modern art in spacious, renovated galleries.

-You can read more about Ars Fennica from here
+You can read more about Abakans from here

 HAM website